tactools/GenesisMarkets-MarketMaker/README.md

 # Adjusting the VolumeMaxPosition

 Sometimes you can accumulate your Maximum position size very quickly in an active market.
-If you reach the VolumeMaxPosition, increase the size by two times the original amount and start the robot again.
+If you reach the **VolumeMaxPosition**, increase the size by two times the original amount and start the robot again.
 This method is called Dollar-Cost-Averaging and it will gradually help you close your position at a profit sooner than later.
 Therefore, never become too aggressive on your first VolumeMaxPosition size.
-Only allocate about 1-10% of your Bitcoin/Ether on your first deployment of the robot. f needed, you can increase the position size later.
+Only allocate about 1-10% of your Bitcoin/Ether on your first deployment of the robot.
+If needed, you can increase the VolumeMaxPosition size later.

 **I would recommend using a small VoumeMaxPosition when you first start the robot and check the progress later.**